stepthom/text_mining_resources/README.md

 - [SO: How to extract text from a PDF?](http://stackoverflow.com/questions/3650957/how-to-extract-text-from-a-pdf)
 - [Tools for Extracting Data and Text from PDFs - A Review](http://okfnlabs.org/blog/2016/04/19/pdf-tools-extract-text-and-data-from-pdfs.html)
 - [How I used NLP (Spacy) to screen Data Science Resumes](https://towardsdatascience.com/do-the-keywords-in-your-resume-aptly-represent-what-type-of-data-scientist-you-are-59134105ba0d)
+ - [PyPDF2](https://github.com/mstamy2/PyPDF2): The go to Python package for PDF file manipulating (PDF to PDF).
+It also has some data retrive functions.

 ## Online Demos and Tools